 Stop the Surge

-You can’t literally prevent the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
+You can’t literally stop the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a jump in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Make sure you never touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.
+Make sure you never touch any electrical components, and request expert help if you are not comfortable using surge protectors properly.

-Your family and you need to find shelter first and foremost, but if time permits, turn off your HVAC system and cover the outdoor system with a tarp.
-Before turning your system back on after the storm, be sure to remove the tarp and get rid of any debris.
+Your family and you need to find shelter first and foremost, but if time permits, shut off your HVAC system and cover the outdoor system with a tarp.
+Before turning your system back on after the storm, make sure you remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-When the storm has passed, ensure the system is safe before turning on your HVAC system.
-To get started, confirm there are no signals of damage and remove any debris from around the system.
+When the storm has passed, ensure the system is safe before turning your heating and cooling system back on.
+To get started, make sure there are no signals of damage and clean any debris from around the system.
 Try to evaluate and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 801-436-8985 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
-Once you’ve had the system inspected by a technician to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into your equipment or ductwork.
+Once you’ve had the system inspected by a technician to ensure safe working, turn the HVAC system back on immediately to help dry the home and limit mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Barlow Service Experts and find out about our membership options to help keep your HVAC system in working order through all the seasons.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Barlow Service Experts and learn about our membership options to help keep your HVAC system in working order through all the seasons.